-If your mission, your reason for being in the world—regardless of whether you are a museum, a nonprofit, or a for-profit—is good, then you have no excuse not to market yourself.
+If your mission, your reason for being in the world—regardless of whether you are a nonprofit, a for-profit business, a museum, or an educational institution—is good, then you have no excuse not to market yourself.
 You should get your marketing mindset in gear now.

 The difference between marketing and not marketing is likely the difference between your extraordinary work being known or not.
 As Hubspot put it, your great work is a billboard that starts in the desert—it is up to you to bring it to Times Square.
 Marketing can be the difference between your mission being known and understood, and not.
 From this perspective, NOT to market is a crime.